Digital Energy SolutionsInfinite possibilities. Endless opportunities.

 Whilst still officially unannounced the Coalition government’s Energy Bill has already begun to make waves amongst the commercial energy industry, after more of it’s details were made public this week.
 The Energy Bill is much-awaited by the entire energy market as it is set to lay out the way in which Britain will meet it’s

-Researchers at the University of Michigan have developed a method of creating crude oil from algae that takes as little as only a minute.
-So-called ‘biocrude’ has become a hot property as the global energy economy looks for a way of weaning itself from oil-based products like petrol onto more renewable forms of energy.
+One-Minute Miracle: Crude Oil in 60 Seconds… Researchers at the University of Michigan have developed a method of creating crude oil from algae that takes as little as only a minute.
+So-called ‘biocrude’ has become a hot property as the global energy economy looks for a way of weaning itself from oil-based products like petrol

 In an unprecedented joint appeal, the leaders of Britain’s nuclear, wind and tidal energy industries urged ministers not to abandon the fight against climate change.
 As the government continues to send out mixed messages on it’s stance on green commercial energy issues, heads of the UK energy organisations – which altogether represent over 1,000 nuclear